acrzeb/meraki-bssid-dump/README.md

 python3 meraki-bssid-dump.py
 ```

-The script will generate a `bssid.csv` file in the same directory, containing the fetched BSSID details.
+The script will generate a `Meraki-BSSIDs.csv` file in the same directory, containing the fetched BSSID details.

 ## Known Issues